Inspectah Deck

-Jason Richard Hunter (born July 6, 1970), better known by his stage name Inspectah Deck, is an American rapper, producer, and actor.
+Jason Hunter (born July 6, 1970), better known by his stage name Inspectah Deck, is an American rapper and hip hop producer.
 He is a member of the groups Wu-Tang Clan and Czarface.

 He has acquired critical praise for his intricate lyricism, and for his verses on many of the group's most revered songs.
 He has grown to become a producer in his own right, taking up tracks for fellow Wu rappers and his own projects.